Callek/slideshows/PITCHME.md

 selected tests get run) |
 -- It will also try and avoid doing unnecessary work, for example it will avoid running docker-worker tasks if there was already a known one that succeeded.

+Notes:
+ - When you are in the grocery store, after you pick up the cake mix, you see that you need to buy eggs and frosting for your cake.
+So you pick those up as well, even though they were not on your shopping list.
+You also realize it called for buttermilk, but you think you have some at home already, so you omit buying it.

 +++